-Bringing up the paranormal is a great way to play to play to their childhood fears while adding to the paranoia they are likely experiencing from smoking pot (See above technique).
+Bringing up the paranormal is a great way to play to their childhood fears while adding to the paranoia they are likely experiencing from smoking pot (see above technique).
 Did you stick your fingers in their peanut butter?
 No, you scooped that shit out like Winnie the Pooh scooping honey from a jar in Hundred Acre Wood, but as far as your roomie needs to know, that creepy girl from The Ring will be crawling from her TV at any moment.

-“Oh sure, I just came in here and ate half a pan of your brownies, riiiiiight”
+“Oh sure, I just came in here and ate half a pan of your brownies, riiiiiight.”

-Don’t be intimidated by this more advanced technique of gaslighting where you use sarcasm to actually admit to eating their food.
+Don’t be intimidated by this more advanced form of gaslighting where you use sarcasm to actually admit to eating their food.
 It may seem difficult at first, but admitting to eating their food with a smirk will definitely make them question their own sanity.
 As you master this advanced form of psychological warfare, feel free to improvise with phrases like “Suuuuure” and “Oh, Okay,” and remember to add an exaggerated eye-roll for effect to help you start growing fat stacks of cash.

 For all of these techniques, it’s important to remember to stay calm and make your roommate feel like they’re slowly unraveling.
 They will second-guess themselves and never suspect that you are passive-aggressively eating their food.
-Playing mind games with the person you live with can be tricky at first, but the benefits are vast and you will quickly notice the extra money in your pocket and food in your belly.
+Playing mind games with the person you live with can be tricky at first, but the benefits are vast, and you will quickly notice the extra money in your pocket and food in your belly.
 No one said adulting was easy, but it sure can be fun.
 Rip up those sticky notes with their name on them and get to gaslighting, my friend!